lballardini/apkill/README.md

 Just mark the script as executable and run it. chmod +x apkill.sh && ./apkill.sh

-Download and run in one line: cd ~/ && git clone https://github.com/deadport/apkill && cd apkill && chmod +x && ./apkill.sh
+Load n run in one line: cd ~/ && git clone https://github.com/deadport/apkill && cd apkill && chmod +x apkill.sh && ./apkill.sh

 Non Debian:
 Check source and edit the few bits that need to be changed.
 All systems that are somewhat similiar Distros to Debian work as well.